 Bedwetting may also be caused by an underlying health condition such as diabetes or constipation.

-- Make sure your child has a varied diet, including lots of fruit and vegetables.
+Try and ensure your child has a varied diet, including lots of fruit and vegetables.
 This prevents them from becoming constipated (having too much poo in their tummy), which can cause bed wetting.
-Take a look at our constipation page for more tips.

-- Some children can start bed wetting as an emotional reaction to something like being bullied or being anxious about something.
+Some children can start bed wetting as an emotional reaction to something like being bullied or being anxious about something.
+Talk to older children about what they think could be triggering the be wetting.

-- Don’t tell your child off for bed wetting - it is not something they can control.
+Remember - don’t tell your child off for bed wetting - it is not something they can control.

 You can speak to health professionals, such as your GP, who may refer you to the paediatric continence team.
 They will usually ask about your child’s toilet habits, so it would be useful to keep a diary of wees and poos, day and night, for a week.

-You can also contact the ERIC Helpline 0808 169 9949 (charges apply) and email email@example.com for support and advice on bed wetting.
+You can also contact the ERIC Helpline 0808 169 9949 (charges apply) or email firstname.lastname@example.org for support and advice on bed wetting.

 To speak to other Norfolk parents and carers, you can join our online community forum below.